 The Chase Sapphire was a great credit card that helped firmly establish the Chase Ultimate Rewards program as one of the best award travel programs in the world.
 But, as the competition has evolved, a no-fee travel credit card with a foreign transaction fee isn’t as valuable as it once was.
 Thankfully, Chase didn’t hold anything back with the Sapphire Preferred and it is considered to be one of the best travel credit cards currently on the market.

 Chase Sapphire Preferred®

-The blue metal Chase Sapphire Preferred® card is regarded as a “must have” credit card in most people’s wallet whenever they travel.
-While there are many gushing reviews of this card, here is some basic info to help you see why it has received so much fanfare:
+The blue metal Chase Sapphire Preferred® Card is regarded as a “must have” credit card in most people’s wallet whenever they travel.
+While there are many gushing reviews of this card, here is some basic info to help you see why it has received so much fanfare.

 There is a lot to like about the Chase Sapphire Preferred and it offers a lot to travelers that are looking for flexibility when trying to earn and burn travel reward points instead of being beholden to a particular hotel chain or airline.
 While you might not get a free anniversary hotel night or complimentary checked bags each time you fly, the Ultimate Rewards points can significantly reduce your travel expenses.

 Before diving into all the ways Chase helps justify and offset the $95 annual fee, let’s look at the purchase rewards earned for each dollar spent.
-The current reward structure is large carryover from the Sapphire Classic.
+The current reward structure is a large carryover from the Sapphire Classic.

 Earns 2 points for every $1 spent on nearly any travel purchase whether it’s for air travel, hotel stay, rental cars, taxi fares, train tickets, or cruises anywhere across the globe.